Starstruck (2022 TV series): Background and history

 The show was finally scheduled for broadcast in February 2022, with the change to the format being that three 'tribute artists' will perform at the same time as each other, with four different music acts covered each week.
 Six 75 minute programmes were ordered by the network along with a 90 minute final which saw the winner take home a £50,000 prize.
 The first series was won by Rachael Hawnt performing as Cher.

 In April 2022, ITV announced that Starstruck would be returning for a second season with the same judging panel.
 However in August 2022, it was confirmed that Smith would not be returning as a judge for the second series due to schedule conflicts and filming commitments.
 On 30 August 2022, Shania Twain announced via her Instagram channel that she would join series 2 as a judge.
 This was confirmed by ITV the next day.
 The second series began airing on 18 February 2023 on ITV1 and ITVX, and was filmed in September 2022 at ITV Studios Bovingdon.
 Ronan Keating was a guest judge in place of Twain, who was absent due to schedule conflicts, for two episodes.
+The series was won by Abbie Edwards performing as Adele.

+Cancellation

+In June 2023, it was reported that plans for a third series had been put on hold but could return in the future.
+However in September 2023, presenter Olly Murs confirmed that the show had been axed.